microsoft/pxt-rpi/README.md

 # pxt-rpi

-Various scripts for PXT on Raspbian
+Run [PXT](https://github.com/microsoft/pxt) from your pi!

 ## install.sh

-Installs the latest version of node.js, the PXT command line and sets up the microbit target.
+Installs the Node.js v0.6.x, the PXT command line and sets up the microbit target.

 ```